Table of Contents

-To create an attractive demo and run trials for your WordPress themes, you don’t have to build it all from scratch, MotoPress Demo Builder plugin is a ready-made-solution for this purpose.
-Make sure to check it out (by the way, it’s now available at extremely low price in a bunch with all other MotoPress plugins and themes for WordPress – check out Membership for details).
+To create an attractive demo and run trials for your WordPress themes, you don’t have to build it all from scratch, MotoPress Demo Builder plugin is a ready-made solution for this purpose.
+Make sure to check it out (by the way, it’s now available at an extremely low price in a bunch with all other MotoPress plugins and themes for WordPress – check out Membership for details).

 To send your theme submission, you should start with creating a user account and upgrading it to Author, which gives you an opportunity to earn 60% on each sale and set your own prices for your themes.
 You’ll be also provided with additional tools to help you track statistics and get closer to your customers.

-Before submitting, make sure to read all legal information on membership agreement.
+Before submitting, make sure to read all legal information on the membership agreement.

 The approval process is quite fast, so more likely you won’t need to wait too long.

 ThemeSnap is another popular platform for selling various digital products.
 A pleasant thing, they offer attractive payment rates (55% on each sale) with an ability to reach up to 75% payout level over time (PayPal support).
 Around ten thousand customers are now buying products at ThemeSnap.
 They also don’t require your theme to be exclusive in order to be sold on this marketplace.